 Many Dentists do offer treatment plans for straightening teeth however they will not have the mastery or level of competence in this field that an orthodontist does.
 For example, some Dentists offer Invisalign treatment for straightening teeth.
 It’s not unusual for a new patient to come to us because their Dentist has told them that they aren’t a good candidate for Invisalign because their case is too severe.
 Often, we find that the patient IS a good candidate for Invisalign but the Dentist didn’t have the specialty training or advanced skills to be able to handle a more complicated case.

 An Orthodontist is an expert when it comes to problems with crooked teeth, gaps, overcrowding and misalignment of teeth.
 Additionally, they specialize in overbites, underbites, and crossbites.
 An Orthodontist is also skilled in jaw and craniofacial bone structure.
 For example, some malocclusions can cause the face to actually grow asymmetrically.
-If bite and jaw problems aren’t addressed skillfully and accurately, they can continue to cause problems late into life and lead to gum disease, tooth loss, etc.
+If we don’t address bite and jaw problems skillfully and accurately, they can continue to cause problems late into life and lead to gum disease, tooth loss, etc.

 Does it cost more to go to an Orthodontist or Dentist?